ryanrcheng/ChengGroupUKY/content/project/Genome-organization/index.md

 ---
 title: Genome organization
-summary: We explore the 3D structures of genomic material and the relationship of those structures to biological functions, such as transcriptional regulation.
+summary: We explore the 3D structures of chromatin and the relationship of those structures to biological functions, such as transcriptional regulation.
 tags:
   - Genome organization
 #date: '2023-04-27T00:00:00Z'